Đặng Thùy Trâm

-Memorial statute to Đặng Thùy Trâm.

 Đặng Thùy Trâm (November 26, 1942 – June 22, 1970) was a Vietnamese doctor.
 She worked as a battlefield surgeon for the People's Army of Vietnam and Vietcong during the Vietnam War.
 Her wartime diaries, which chronicle the last two years of her life, attracted international attention following their publication in 2005.

 Early life

-Trâm was born on November 26, 1942, in Hanoi, Vietnam, to a family of doctors that had spanned three generations.
+Trâm was born on November 26, 1942, in Huế and grew up in Hanoi, to a family of doctors that had spanned three generations.
 Her father, Đặng Ngọc Khuê, was a surgeon and her mother, Doãn Ngọc Trâm, was a pharmacist.
 Trâm was also the eldest of five siblings, which included three other younger sisters and a younger brother.

 She went to high school at Chu Văn An High School (Hanoi) and later attended the Hanoi Medical University during college.

 On December 23, 1966, Trâm, along with many other civilians, boarded a truck to the Quảng Bình Province and began working as a battlefield surgeon.